 An individual can use the new reporting service as soon as they have calculated the gain and calculated any resultant tax due.
 They do not need to wait until the end of the tax year on 5 April, or even to the 31 January following this date

-An individual will need to upload a PDF or JPG file showing how the capital gains and CGT are calculated.
-In other words, a formal CGT calculation must be prepared and filed.
+An individual will need to upload a formal CGT Calculation, via a PDF or JPG file, showing how the capital gains and CGT are calculated.

 The capital gains must still be shown on a Self Assessment Tax Return at the end of the tax year.
 There will be a specific place on the Tax Return to disclose these real time gains.
 This is to distinguish ‘real time’ capital gains, that have already been previously reported and tax paid, from other capital gains in the tax year.

 The trigger date for CGT calculations and Self Assessment purposes is the actual date when contracts are exchanged, not at the later date when matters are formally completed.
 This determines which tax year the gain arose in and the year it must be shown on a Tax Return.

 However, a real time return (not a Self Assessment Tax Return) must be made within 30 days of the date of disposal, i.e. using the completion date of the sale rather than the date when contracts were exchanged, as the trigger date.